Drovolon/rsham-faq/_posts/2017-01-18-nighthold-tier-bis-list.markdown

 depending on the HPS requirements, your playstyle, and whether or not you have [Praetorian's Tidecallers](http://www.wowhead.com/item=137058).
 It is significant.

+**Does the 4-piece proc when you generate a Tidal Waves charge or when you spend one?** It procs when you generate one.
+That's why it's so powerful.
+Frequent chain heals are still potent with the 4-piece.
+(Note: it only generates one charge when you [Riptide][riptide] with [Crashing Waves](http://www.wowhead.com/spell=197464/crashing-waves).)

 **Which pieces should we get?** Llenne has curated a [community BiS guide for Nighthold](https://docs.google.com/spreadsheets/d/1JDs9yaU-xFctoalGoQSX_JkvGOCx6qTC3deG9BRj4VM/) that gives some starting points.